UriKH/RT-CMF-sys/README.md

 # RT-CMF-sys

 ## Installation
-- For usage with default configurations run: `pip install git+https://github.com/UriKH/RT-CMF-sys.git`
+For installation as a package run: `pip install git+https://github.com/UriKH/RT-CMF-sys.git`
-- At this point of development, for better usage please fork or clone this repo (WIP) :)

 ## Usage
 Interaction with the system is via the System class (`from access import System`) and using the config files.